soffes/GradientView/Readme.markdown

 ## Installation

-Simply add the files in the <GradientView/GradientView.swift> to your project.
-Gradient View also supports installation with [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](https://cocoapods.org/pods/GradientView).
+Gradient View supports installation with [Carthage](https://github.com/Carthage/Carthage) or [CocoaPods](https://cocoapods.org/pods/GradientView).
+You can also simply add [GradientView.swift](GradientView/GradientView.swift) to your project if you’d prefer.